 The winner of the dissertation award will receive a $1,000 check and a certificate, and the winner of the thesis award will receive a $500 check and a certificate.
-The checks and certificates will be presented at SHSMO's annual meeting on November 7, 2020.
+The checks and certificates will be presented at SHSMO's annual meeting in 2021.

 The awards are given at the discretion of the Lewis E. Atherton Prize Committee, whose members are selected by the executive director of SHSMO.